Prendus/assessml/README.md

 answer = essay1.includes('happy');
 ```

 Essay tags provide a large textarea for users to write essay responses.
 Any JavaScript functionality can be used in the answer code to determine if the question is answered correctly.
 In this example, we use a simple string function to check if the user has mentioned the word `happy` anywhere in the response.
 Essay names must start with `essay` and end with any non-empty string.
-Essay tags declared in the exercise text will create variables with equivalent names in the answer code.
+In the [assess-elements](https://github.com/lastmjs/assess-elements) assessment editor, essay tags declared in the exercise text will create variables with equivalent names in the answer code.
 These variables will contain the string entered by the user into the essay input.

 #### Multiple choice (radio buttons)